getsentry/sentry-native/README.md

   For Windows versions below than `6.0` it is also necessary to use XP toolchain in case of MSVC compiler (pass `-T v141_xp` to CMake command line).
-  Also, you are not able to use Crashpad with XP toolchains, no crashes will be handled at all.

 - `SENTRY_TRANSPORT` (Default: depending on platform):
   Sentry can use different http libraries to send reports to the server.